 Elevation: 10,995 ft

 This peak is not in the book.
 Updated July 2020

 Double U Peak is the 125th-highest peak in Idaho.
 It is one of the many peaks that surround the spectacular Lake Creek drainage and sits between Copper Basin Knob and just west of The Ramp.
-Climbing the peak from Lake Creek is the route recommended in the book.
+Climbing the peak from Lake Creek is the route detailed in the book.
 A shorter route is recommended.
 Climb The Ramp first and then traverse over from The Ramp.
 You can also climb the peak by traversing over from Smiley Mountain.
 USGS Smiley Mountain